pkgw/website/content/2024/indexing-discoverability.md

 that one can make any generalizations about large and diverse communities, the mindset is just very different.
-The prototypical scientist, if they think about this at all, is attracted to the possible upsides of having a good index without necessarily dwelling on the work needed to construct and maintain one, while the prototypical developer does the opposite.
+The prototypical scientist, if they think about this at all, is attracted to the possible upsides of having a good index without necessarily dwelling on the work needed to construct and maintain one.
+The prototypical developer does the opposite.

 To cut to the chase, I’m generally on what you might call the “developer” side